 Smartphones have an accessibility feature called VoiceOver on iPhones and TalkBack on Android devices.
 This feature enables visually impaired people to use a smartphone with a synthetic speech and touch-based interface.

 All we can ask for is your patience, we hope you will catch a call quite soon.
-In the meantime you can help spread the word about Be My Eyes in your local community, so we can welcome more blind users.
+In the meantime you can help spread the word about Be My Eyes in your local community, so we can welcome more blind and low-vision users.

 At the present moment, you cannot change your availability time.
 If you’re concerned about receiving calls in the middle of the night, don’t worry.
 The standard settings only allow you to receive calls between 8am and 9pm (08:00-21:00) in your local time zone by default.
 If you are busy or unable to answer the call, it will automatically be redirected to another volunteer.